The Ancient Stadium at Olympia is part of the Archaeological Zone of Olympia and is where the events of the Olympic Games were held.

 Lesser known than their all-male counterpart, the Olympics, the Heraean Games comprised of a single crucial event, the stadion.

 Young unmarried women and girls in three different age categories would sprint just under two hundred meters for Heraean glory.
 Winners would receive the famous olive wreath, a sacrifice of prize beef to Hera, and a statue, also dedicated to the goddess, with their name inscribed upon it.

 The most enduring legacy of Olympia is without a doubt the Olympic Games.
 Although the temples have long since crumbled and their religious rituals faded into obscurity, thanks to a late 19th Century revival, the Olympic Games live on.

 The ancient Olympic Games were similar enough to our modern version.
 Held once every four years, it gathered athletes from around the Greek world to Olympia to compete in a number of different sporting events.

 Some of the events, like running, wrestling, javelin, discus, and the pentathlon are still held in the modern Olympiad, while others, notably chariot racing, are absent.

 Many of the events of the ancient Olympiad were held in Olympia’s ancient stadium.
 Sitting east of the Altis, from starting line to finish line, the racetrack itself comprised about two hundred meters of packed clay.

-Athletes would enter in style via the Krypte, a vaulted entrance built in the late third century BCE and take up position at a stone marker called the balbis, lines of grooved white stone blocks which gave them leverage for their start.
+Athletes would enter in style via the Krypte, a vaulted entrance built in the late third century BCE, and take up a position at a stone marker called the balbis, lines of grooved white stone blocks that gave them leverage for their start.